 a movie at the age of 14.
 Aside from his divorce, he had a bright

 Then in January 2014, my son was laid off from his job.
 This would be the second time he would be affected by a layoff from the same company within a 13-month period.
-Around and about the same time, some sort of alleged allegation occurred in the home where he was staying among some of the family members and the father, (who has since then suddenly and tragically passed away), was forced to leave the home.
-Even though this occurrence was unrelated to my son and had no connection with his living arrangements there, he temporarily left the home at that time with only the clothes on his back.
-I assumed that he left to escape the tension in the home, but for whatever reason, he made the decision to come back home for a while and his best friend who also lived there asked if he could come as well.
+Around and about the same time, some sort of alleged allegation occurred in the home where he was staying among some of the family members.
+As a result the father, (who is now deceased), was forced to leave the home and the marriage ended in divorce shortly thereafter.
+Even though this occurrence was unrelated to my son and had no connection with his living arrangements there, he left the home at that time with only the clothes on his back.
+Now, to answer the question that so many gossipmongers on Facebook asked.
+"Why didn't he take his belongings with him when he left?"
+IT'S BECAUSE HIS FRIEND'S STEPMOTHER WOULDN'T LET HIM!
+I assumed that my son left to escape the tension in the home, but for whatever reason, he made the decision to come back home for a while and his best friend who also lived there asked if he could come as well.
 Before I even had children, I always dreamed of opening up my home to other children who needed a place to go.
 My heart was more compelled than ever to help this young man since his birth mother had passed away when he was a young child, and now he's lost his father.
 He grew up living with various relatives throughout his childhood, and I wanted to offer him the same nurturing physical and emotional environment as if he were a member of our family.
-We live in a double-wide mobile home with limited living space.
+We live in a doublewide mobile home with limited living space.
 Even though our home doesn't have the capacity for a large family to live comfortably, we welcomed him into our home nonetheless.

 Family is what's important.
-I go into fight mode if anyone intentionally harms my family.
+I am one of the most kindhearted people you will ever meet, but I will go into fight mode in an instant if anyone intentionally harms my family.

 Website Designed by Sherry Nettles © 2014-2018